 The default behavior of a 6rd client device is that all IPv6 packets are encapsulated in IPv4 packets with destination address of a 6rd border relay server, except when the IPv6 destination address begins with SPIPv6Prefix.
-When the destination IPv6 address begins with SPIPv6Prefix, then the encapsulating IPv4 destination address is derived from the IPv6 destination address by taking the next 32 - IPv4MaskLength bits, pre-pending the bits that are masked (as determined by its own WAN IPv4 address), and using the resulting IPv4 address.
+When the destination IPv6 address begins with SPIPv6Prefix, then the encapsulating IPv4 destination address is derived from the IPv6 destination address by taking the next 32 - IPv4MaskLength bits, pre-pending the bits that are masked (as determined by its own WAN IPv4 address), and using the resulting IPv4 address as the encapsulating destination IPv4 address.